alessandrozamberletti/Caffe-Classification/README.md

-# caffe-opencv
+# Caffe-OpenCV-Classification
-Image classification using Caffe and OpenCV in 50 lines of code
+Image classification with Caffe and OpenCV in 50 lines of code

 ## Instructions [Ubuntu 16.04](http://releases.ubuntu.com/16.04/)
 * Install dependencies